baijum/service-binding-documentation/docs/creating-service-bindings/creating-service-binding.md

 4. Secret Generated through OLM Descriptors
 5. Detect Bindings through owned resources

-If it's not the case, please refer to the "exposing binding data" section.

-You also required the application ready to create the ServiceBinding resource.
+You also required the application ready before creating the ServiceBinding resource.

 There are two APIs supported by the Service Binding Operator.
 Both has `ServiceBinding` as the same name for the kind.
 But the API group is different.

 1. binding.operators.coreos.com
-2. service.binding
+2. service.binding (API group used in the [Service Binding Spec][spec])

 Here is the example configuration with `binding.operators.coreos.com` API group: